The Most Beautiful European Capitals in 2023 (And the…

 Warsaw has a lovely old town, except that it is not really old but a reconstruction of the former old town that was completely destroyed during World War II.
 It is still beautiful, and if you are somewhere around, visit it.

-Outside the old parts, they are ordinary cities with traffic jams and some cringy post-modernist buildings, like the recently built (and pathetic-looking) Warsaw museum of modern art.
+The farther you go from the old town square, they are ordinary cities with traffic jams and some cringy post-modernist buildings, like the recently built (and pathetic-looking) Warsaw museum of modern art.

 However, for history lovers like me, both cities are remarkable and have really good museums.
 In 24 hours in Warsaw, you can be shaken by the place’s history.